rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 > *Not only does it supports 1-to-1 category mapping but you can also map subsets of products on a channel-category based on product names.*

+**Batch Processing Feed Generation**
+WooCommerce Product Feed Manager creates feed with batch processing.
+Due to PHP execution time and memory limit its not possible to process Thousands of products at a time.
+So we developed our plugin with the functionality to make feed in  batches.
+Batch processing is compatible with any server and any amount of products you have in your site.

 **Make Dynamic Attributes As You Need**
 WooCommerce Product Feed Manager gives you the ability to set your conditions for any types of attributes.
 Different types of WooCommerce users have different kinds & classes of goods and services.
 So, you may need varieties of custom values to demonstrate your products.
 That's why we are giving the options to make dynamic attributes as your need.